cognitiveprince/paradox_docs/getting started.md

     Step 5.
 Connect the code block with result block.

     Step 6.
 You will see the result in the result block.

+## System Blocks

+1. Slider

+    Step 1.
+Take the val blocks for the inputs.

+    Step 2.
+Take the slider block.

+    Step 3.
+Take the result block.

+    Step 4.
+Connect the blocks.

+    Step 5.
+Enter the values in the val block and press enter.

+    Step 6.Move the slider to get the desired value, the round option on the block gives round values.
+1. Link in and Link out

+    Step 1.
+Take the val blocks for the inputs.

+    Step 2.
+Take the link in block, click on the block, a menu will appear click on the copy id option.

+    Step 3.
+Take the link out block, click on the block, a menu will appear click on the link to ID option a text box will pop-up paste the id that you copied from the link in block earlier here.

+    Step 4.
+Connect the blocks.

+    Step 5.
+You will find that the link out block broadcast the output from the script that it is linked to.
+1. FOR

+    Step 1.
+Take the button block to trigger the action.

+    Step 2.
+Take the For or For each block.

+    Step 3.
+Take the print or val block.

+    Step 4.
+Connect the blocks.

+    Step 5.
+Enter the values you want to print in a loop in the val or print block and press enter.

+    Step 6.
+You will get the output in the terminal at the bottom of the screen.

 1. Clock